Pediatric Blood Transfusion Volume Calculator

 Our pediatric blood transfusion volume calculator uses a formula for blood transfusion volume described in an article titled Calculating the required transfusion volume in children written by Drs.
 Davies P, Robertson S, Hegde S, Greenwood R, Massey E, and Davis P from the Paediatric Intensive Care Unit, Bristol Royal Hospital for Children.

-Why do I need a blood transfusion calculator?
+Why do I need a blood transfusion volume calculator?

 Estimating the blood transfusion volume for adult patients is very simple.
 One unit of packed red blood cells usually raises the hemoglobin concentration by 1 g/dl or hematocrit by 3%.
 This transfusion practice is imprecise, but it's widely recognized and applied.

 For children, though, it's understandable that a calculation is needed.
-Depending on their weight and age, their total blood volume can vary substantially.
+Their total blood volume can vary substantially depending on their weight and age.
+Visit our pediatric blood volume calculator to learn more about this.
 The pediatric transfusion volume of blood required for the hemoglobin increment of 1 g/dL administered to an infant is considerably lower than that needed for an adolescent.

 Which values do I need to estimate the blood transfusion volume for children?